anynines/gitcredentials/README.md

 A user of this buildpack can supply a file called `buildpack.yml` in the root directory of the application or supply environment variables to specify credentials.

 1. If the `gitcredentials.credentials` array is found in `buildpack.yml` or particular environment variables exist, the [GIT credential cache](https://git-scm.com/docs/gitcredentials) will be initialized by this buildpack.
-The GIT credential cache stores credentials [exclusively in memory](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage) (and forgets them after a default timeout of 15 minutes).
+The GIT credential cache stores credentials [exclusively in memory](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage) (and forgets them after a configurable timeout has expired).
 1. In addition to that, it sets a [credential context](https://git-scm.com/docs/gitcredentials#_credential_contexts) so that GIT knows which credentials to use for which protocol, host and path.
 1. Lastly, it sets [`url.<base>.insteadOf`](https://git-scm.com/docs/git-config#Documentation/git-config.txt-urlltbasegtinsteadOf) to direct GIT to authenticate using HTTPs instead of SSH.
 Doing so has the benefit that the provided password can be a [GitHub personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) which supports limiting access to users supplying a personal access token to certain scopes (in particular you can set the scope for the token to "read-only").